 The Russian Chamber of Patent Disputies Nov.
 25, 2014 was filed objection to the grant of a Russian declarative patent for utility model of G-vibe 140434.
 At the session of the Chamber Apr.
 20, 2015 Gvibe’s patent was invalid completely.
 Russian Patent Office (Rospatent) Sep.
 10, 2015 published the conclusion of Iurchenko’s patent invalidation.
 Gvibe’s patent does not meet the criteria of novelty according the publication of the SplitDILDO’s international patent application published Jun.
 03, 2010.
 The link of Gvibe dead patent.

-The patent protects a sex toy with a split shaft capable of being inserted into the vagina and stretches it without stretching the vaginal opening.
+The patent protects any split-like sex toy capable of being inserted into the vagina and stretches it without stretching the vaginal opening.
 Any toy such as a dildo, a vibrator or a plug that works similarly infringes this patent.

 Ievgen Iurhenko was born in Pereiaslivske village, Ukraine in the family of a sex shop owner and continued the family business in Russia.
 In Russia he owned “Fun Tois” LLC (gvibe.ru), “Pikashki” LLC (spicy.name) and two companies with similar names “LELORU” LLC (lelo.ru, erosklad.ru).
 To advertise sex toys he uses minor children.